‘Mаma, I’m a Big Now’: How Does the 7-Year-Old Child Crisis Manifest Itself

 - DO help them with homework, but only when the child asks for help.

-If mum and dad manage to opt for the right strategy when raising children and accept all of the behavioral changes in their child in a calm manner, then by the end of the 7-year old crisis they child would have developed the following:
+If mum and dad manage to opt for the right strategy when raising children and accept all the behavioral changes in their child in a calm manner, then by the end of the 7-year-old crisis the child would have developed the following:

 - a positive attitude towards school and academic life;